Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 By the implicit scheme it is free from the Courant condition, that is Dx(length)/Dt(time step) >< c, the speed of light.
-But, one must note that electrons have enough time to execute cyclotron motions so that 2 pi \tau /wce > 13 in kinetic behaviors of electrons and ions.

-A time step may be dt=1.5/wpe to dump out plasma oscillations and 2 \pi/\wce > 1 for the kinetic ions/electrons.
+But, one must note that electrons have enough time to execute cyclotron motions.
+A time step may be dt=1.5/wpe to dump out plasma oscillations and 2 \pi/\wce > 1 for the kinetic ions and electrons.
-Large time steps of 2 \pi \tau/\wce >> 1 is a good target of the drift-kinetic simulation code. where typical time step is dt= 5/\wpe.
+Large time steps of 2 \pi \tau/\wce >> 1 is a good target of the drift-kinetic simulation code. where typical time step may be dt= 5/\wpe.

 References: